 Here are two reasons why you should get early CI cover if you’re one of them:

-- Regular screening leads to a higher chance of discovering early stage CI (duh!), and if you’re able to claim for it, an early treatment can be administered which leads to better chances of recovery.
+- Regular screening leads to a higher chance of discovering early stage CI, and if you’re able to claim for it, an early treatment can be administered, which leads to better chances of recovery and survivability.

-- If you’re going for these regular screening, conditions like high blood/cholesterol and minor (or not) illnesses may come out.
+- If you’re going for these regular screenings, conditions like high blood/cholesterol and minor illnesses may be discovered.
 All these will affect your chances of getting any form of insurance, especially early CI.
 Chances are that these will be excluded or applications will be declined.
 You’ll then find yourself in no man’s land.
 So be sure to get it when you’re healthy